PrincetonUniversity/FOCUS/index.md

   All the results can be seen in *focus_example.h5*.
   Any hdf5 file reading functions can be used for reading the results.
-  Recommending the class *hdf5* defined in [pyfocus](https://github.com/PrincetonUniversity/FOCUS/blob/master/pyfocus/coil.py) (details can seen in [Plotting](#plotting)).

-If you want to see other output files, please turn on the flags in the namelist.
+If you want to view other output files, please turn on the flags in the namelist.

 * save_coils